Private health insurance is any plan that comes from an insurance company instead of the government.

 Average cost for a 40-year-old

-Every plan, regardless of tier, covers the same essential health services.
-Higher-tier plans cover more of your medical costs than lower-tier plans.
 When comparing plans, it can be helpful to estimate how much medical care you might need in the next year.

 A Bronze or Silver plan is a good choice if you only need routine care.
 Consider a Gold or Platinum plan if you think you'll visit the doctor often over the coming year.

-Catastrophic and Bronze individual plans are good choices if you are young and healthy or if you only need basic medical care.
+Catastrophic and Bronze individual plans are good choices if you are young and healthy, or if you only need basic medical care.

 These individual health insurance plans are the most affordable health insurance policies with the lowest monthly rates.
 However, this means that you pay more when you visit the doctor.

 If you have a major health issue or accident, Catastrophic and Bronze plans can protect you from high medical bills, but you'll still pay a bigger portion of your health care costs than if you had a higher-tier plan.
-Additionally, you can only enroll in a Catastrophic health insurance plan if you're under 30 years old or eligible for a financial hardship exemption.
+You can only enroll in a Catastrophic health insurance plan if you're under 30 years old or eligible for a financial hardship exemption.

 Catastrophic plans aren't available in every state.
 Some states also have an "Expanded Bronze" option that offers more benefits than Bronze plans.